sekika/kaidoku/docs/basichint.md

 Almost all of the problems up to level 3 can be solved with the basic logics of naked single and hidden single.
 Most of the problems in level 4 can also be solved with the basic logics, while in some cases some more advanced logics might be needed.

-If you are not familiar with solving sudoku, I would recommend solving this basic levels of problems with kaidoku, getting hints when you get stuck, until you get used to the basic logics, before going to more advanced logics.
+If you are not familiar with solving sudoku, I would recommend solving the easy problems with kaidoku, in the level you feel comfortable, and get used to the basic logics.
+Get hints when you get stuck and you will get used to the logics.

 ## When advanced logic is required